-WHAT: A four day scientific meeting on thermoacoustic oscillations in gas turbines, rocket engines, boilers, and heating systems will be held in September 2020 at the Garching campus of Technische Universität München (TUM).
+WHAT: A scientific meeting on thermoacoustic oscillations in gas turbines, rocket engines, boilers, and heating systems will be held in September 2021.
 This symposium will be hosted by Dr.-Ing.
-Mirko Bothien, Rudolf Diesel Fellow Institute for Advanced Study from Ansaldo Energia, Professor Dr.-Ing.
-Thomas Sattelmayer, Thermodynamics Institute TUM and Dr. Luca Magri, Hans Fischer Fellow Institute for Advanced Study and Lecturer at University of Cambridge.
-The organization of the event is supported by the EU Horizon2020 International Training Networks MAGISTER and ANNULIGhT.
+Mirko Bothien, Rudolf Diesel Fellow Institute for Advanced Study from Ansaldo Energia, Dr. Luca Magri, Hans Fischer Fellow Institute for Advanced Study and Lecturer at University of Cambridge and Professor Dr.-Ing.
+Thomas Sattelmayer, Thermodynamics Institute TUM.

 Although understanding and avoiding of thermoacoustic instabilities is of equally outstanding relevance in the design of gas turbine combustors as well as rocket engines, two almost separate research networks have evolved around these two industries.
 Both have developed their respective research strategies and methodologies.
 A first step to bring together the two research branches was successfully undertaken with the 2016 Symposium at TUM.
 In order to further stimulate the exploitation of potential synergies, the 2020 Symposium again attempts to provide a forum for specialists from all related industries and their academic counterparts.